mrexodia/VisualMutatorGUI/README.md

 1. Open the VisualMutator dialog `View -> Other Windows -> VisualMutator`.
 2. Start a new session and let it finish (this can take a very long time).
-3. Click the `Save Results...` button and make sure to check both boxes (this **will** take a very long time).
+3. Click the `Save Results...` button and make sure to check both boxes (this **will** take a very long time):
    ![save results](https://i.imgur.com/3Zy2Ucy.png)
-4. Start VisualMutatorGUI and load the saved results.
+4. Start VisualMutatorGUI and load the saved results:

 ![screenshot](https://i.imgur.com/QL5bbGL.png)